Odours in S.E. Calgary

 What The City is currently working on

-The Shepard landfill is limiting commercial activity compared to other City landfill facilities.
-The City has and will continue to regularly review what types of waste are accepted, and review opportunities for further diversion of material to keep it out of the landfill.
+The Shepard landfill is limiting commercial disposal compared to other City landfills.
+The City regularly reviews what types of waste are accepted.
+Opportunities to divert materials away from the landfill are also reviewed.

 What do odours smell like from this location?